sajwanlava/SWEN422-assignment2/User Testing/Usability Test Plan.md

 The time to complete each scenario, not including subjective evaluation durations, will be recorded.

 Usability Goals
-The usability goals for the minigame include:
+The usability goals for the mini-game include:

 Completion Rate
 Completion rate is the percentage of test participants who successfully complete the task without critical errors.
 A critical error is defined as an error that results in an incorrect or incomplete outcome.
 In other words, the completion rate represents the percentage of participants who, when they are finished with the specified task, have an "output" that is correct.
 Note: If a participant requires assistance in order to achieve a correct output then the task will be scored as a critical error and the overall completion rate for the task will be affected.